leahvelleman/cloudburst/README.md

   etc) for written linguistic examples.
 * Check that human-written annotations match the predictions of a finite-state model.
-* Link words or morphemes in examples to appropriate resources, like lexical entries or concordances.
+* Link words or morphemes in examples to entries in a lexicon.
-* Index words or morphemes, so that a lexical entry can link to all examples using the word in question.
+* Build an index of words, lemmas, or morphemes.

 It's based on a few open-source tools: Sphinx and Python doctools for processing markup and autogenerating HTML documentation or